parsakzr/CTF/THM/Boiler CTF/README.md

 Some trolling stuff with junk base64s and hashes

-also busted _files directory; Nothing there!
+also dug into _files directory; Nothing there!
 ```
 ---- Scanning URL: http://10.10.93.225/joomla/_files/ ----
 + http://10.10.93.225/joomla/_files/index.html (CODE:200|SIZE:168)